shakna-israel/NecromancersApprentice/docs/013-Chapter-Thirteen.md

 There was a sharp crack and Kyle started, rubbing the back of his head where the tip of Draco's tail had whipped him, and the old professor rolled his eyes, "That's love talking, boy.
 Not the voice of a leader."

-The ventusamancer walked forward, looking at the ruins of the school, "Because, like it or not, you are a leader now, Kyle.
+The Ventusamancer walked forward, looking at the ruins of the school, "Because, like it or not, you are a leader now, Kyle.
 Your personal concerns, don't matter.
 You've put yourself at the head of a new nation, and tried to bend the rest to your will.
 This will take cunning, skill, and a darker soul than you have, to make sure that the world doesn't tear itself to pieces trying to find a way to kill you."

 Kyle frowned, thinking, and then nodded, "Then we need a failsafe.
 A balance, to keep me in check and give them a sense of security, for now."